Contact Info

 Advisor: Fred Chong

-I am a first-year computer science Ph.D. student at the University of Chicago studying quantum computer systems with Fred Chong.
+I am a second-year computer science Ph.D. student at the University of Chicago studying quantum computer systems with Fred Chong.
 Previously, I graduated from Carnegie Mellon University with a B.S. in physics and a minor in computer science.

 Research